Voting Opportunities

 • Be a Canadian citizen

-• Not be disqualified from voting under any laws
+• Not be disqualified from voting under any laws or otherwise disqualified by law

 You will need to bring two pieces of identification (ID) with you.
 One piece should show your identity and the other should prove where you live.
 At least one of these IDs must include your signature.
 You do not need to bring a photo ID.
 If you have not registered to vote in advance, you can register at the polls.